xod-wow/LiteMount/README.md

 part of it was more of a big deal before BfA when the map system changed and you didn't have to keep messing with the map GUI to find out where you are.

-The table InstanceNotFlyable is really the only interesting part.
+The table InstanceFlyableOverride is really the only interesting part.

 ```
   LM.Environment